AnikaKofodPetersen/Afili/README.md

 [-O --output Directory for output files]

-[-T --type Only uses the typestrains of the specified genus]
+[-T --type Only uses the typestrains of the specified genus Default:False]

 [-a Run add-on in the pipeline (Not yet available)]

-[-i --identity (float) Percent identity threshold used in BLAST]
+[-i --identity (float) Percent identity threshold used in BLAST Default:70]

-[-cov --coverage (float) Percent query coverage threshold used in BLAST]
+[-cov --coverage (float) Percent query coverage threshold used in BLAST Default:70]

-[-cor --cores (float) Max amount of cores used by Afili]
+[-cor --cores (integer) Max amount of cores used by Afili]

-[--max (float) Maximal percent length relative to average of original samples]
+[--max (float) Maximal percent length relative to average of original samples Default:150]

-[--min (float) Minimal percent length relative to average of original samples]
+[--min (float) Minimal percent length relative to average of original samples Default:50]

-[--genes (float) Minimal amount of the orignial genes that should be present in a putative phage]
+[--genes (float) Minimal amount of the orignial genes that should be present in a putative phage Default:60]

-[--gap (float) Minimal percent of unknown genes in a phage that in a continous stretch would indicate a gap]
+[--gap (float) Minimal percent of unknown genes in a phage that in a continous stretch would indicate a gap Default:15]

 #### MANUAL DATABASE ALTERATIONS